ils-808/qahack/README.md

 `allure serve`

 ### Running Tests in Github CI/CD
+> write me to Discord, user: doingmybest_123.
+I'll add you as contributor, so you could run pipeline.

 1. Open the  <a target="_blank" href="https://github.com/ils-808/qahack/actions/workflows/allure-report.yml">workflow</a> section
 2. Click on `Run workflow'
 3. In the `Environment to run the tests (dev or prod)`field, specify `dev` or `prod`